Stuart McMillan

-Stuart McMillan (born 6 May 1972) is a Scottish politician serving as Convener of the Delegated Powers and Law Reform Committee since 2021.
+Stuart McMillan (born 6 May 1972) is a Scottish politician who is the current convener of the Climate Action Committee.
 A member of the Scottish National Party (SNP), he has been the Member of the Scottish Parliament (MSP) for the Greenock and Inverclyde since 2016, having previously represented the West of Scotland region from 2007 to 2016.

 Early life

 Stuart McMillan was born in Barrow in Furness in Cumbria, England, on 6 May 1972.
 He moved to Inverclyde when he was a child, where he attended Port Glasgow High School.
 After attending Central College of Commerce, Glasgow, he studied at the University of Abertay in Dundee where he graduated with a BA (Hons) in European Business Management with Languages and latterly an MBA.
-Once graduated he worked for IBM before working for Scottish National Party central office in Westminster.
+After graduation he worked for IBM, before working for Scottish National Party central office in Westminster.
 Before being elected in 2007, he was office manager to Scottish National Party Member of the Scottish Parliament Bruce McFee.

 Parliamentary career

 In 2007 Scottish Parliament election he stood as the SNP candidate for Greenock and Inverclyde constituency, beaten by Labour's Duncan McNeil but was then elected on the regional list for the West of Scotland region.
 He contested the seat again in the 2011 election which McNeil won with a majority of 511 and McMillan also returned to parliament through the regional list.
 Stuart was elected as the MSP for Greenock & Inverclyde on 5 May 2016 with a 53.7% vote share and a majority of 8,230, becoming the first SNP member to win this constituency at the Scottish Parliament.

 During his time as an MSP, Stuart has led campaigns on a number of issues in Inverclyde including a campaign to reduce the price of fuel in the area, improving the trunk road network, increasing marine tourism and tackling drug misuse.
 He has also been very vocal in his support for action to be taken against the rise of fixed-odds betting terminals, securing a victory in 2018 when the UK Government finally agreed to limit the maximum stake to £2.
 In 2014, McMillan led a Members' Debate in the Scottish Parliament calling on the Scottish and Westminster Government's to take action on, what he described as "cash cows" for bookmakers.
 He has also lobbied the Scottish Government for money to support flood prevention measures in Inverclyde.
+From 22 June 2021 to 8 April 2026, McMillan served as the convener of the Delegated Powers and Law Reform Committee.

 At McMillan's request, Inverclyde Council agreed to invite former gamblers into secondary schools to speak to pupils about the dangers of gambling.
 In 2014, McMillan also led a Members' Debate in the Scottish Parliament on the increasing reliance of food banks in Scotland.
 He was the first MSP to raise the issue in the Scottish Parliament and continues to work with and support the local foodbanks.